The 12 Best Foodie Cities in the U.S. to Add to Your Bucket List

 "A must is a visit to Versailles for a true authentic Cuban meal and a Cuban coffee," says Willie Fernandez, travel expert and CMO of Rental Escapes.
 "For dessert, visit the best ice cream in town at Azucar."

-San Francisco is home to over 4,000 restaurants—over 40 of which are Michelin Star winners—which means it's virtually impossible to go hungry, let alone run into a subpar meal.
+San Francisco is home to more than 4,000 restaurants—over 40 of which are Michelin Star winners—which means it's virtually impossible to go hungry, let alone run into a subpar meal.

 "When I say you can truly find anything under the sun here in San Francisco I mean it," says Harms.
 "Want a sushi taco?
 Or $4 bottomless authentic Chinese dumplings?
 Vegan Mexican?
 Croissants that transport your taste buds to the French countryside?
 Savory Pho or all the boba tea shops your heart could desire?
 San Francisco has it."

 Head to Chinatown to check out the food markets and stop by the legendary Golden Gate Fortune Cookie Factory.
-Also consider penciling in a North Beach Food Tour that'll guide you through the neighborhood's history with plenty of delicious food stops along the way.
-Other favorites include Angler San Francisco (a must for seafood lovers), Tartine Manufactory (a pastry haven), and Del Papolo (a pizza food truck turned communal restaurant).
+Also, consider penciling in a North Beach Food Tour that'll guide you through the neighborhood's history with plenty of delicious food stops along the way.

 The quaint and tiny town of Healdsburg has particularly made a name for itself via a class of culinary trendsetters, globally-esteemed fine dining, and exciting food initiatives.
 For example, Michelin-winner SingleThread was one of only three U.S. restaurants—and the only restaurant in California—to earn a spot on the coveted World's 50 Best Restaurant list in 2022.